Brazil BETWEEN THE 2014 WORLD CUP AND THE 2016 OLYMPICS.

 The Clubs seek to resolve their debt burden and avoid upsetting the system that has been extraordinarily lucrative for those at the top.
 Bom Senso seeks a host of solutions to concerns including the organization of the football calendar, players health, financial exploitation of players on the smaller professional teams, ticket prices, dangerous fields, and fan violence.

 The Epic Romance tells a story about the FIFA corruption scandal and how its effects the world's most popular sport.
 Nowhere is the identity of a nation more tied to soccer than Brazil.
 The World Cup and Olympics have created intense global interest in Brazil.
 For the campaign for change in football is to succeed, Brazilians must find a way to accept failure and move on.
 In a way, corruption in FIFA and the CBF may be the best thing to happen to a nation much in need of a boost.
 Brazil has an opportunity to shine a light back at the world and advocate for the worthy values of transparency and democracy.
-In this way , Brazilian excellence in football can be a power helping to ensure that the nation takes its rightful place a major player in global society.
+In this way , Brazilian excellence in football can be a power helping to ensure that the nation takes its rightful place as a major player in global society.